Wade into your watershed: Monitor stream health in the Rice Creek Watershed District

 To apply to volunteer

-If you are interested in joining SHEP, please contact our volunteer coordinator at volunteer@fmr.org or 651-477-0925.
+If you are interested in joining SHEP, please fill out the form below or contact our volunteer coordinator at volunteer@fmr.org or 651-477-0925.
 Please include your name, address, phone number and any questions you may have.

 As all informational materials are provided during training sessions, there is little additional information on the program provided beforehand.
 However, we would be delighted to speak with you to determine whether the program is a good match for your interests and abilities before you make any commitment.